Native Freshwater Turtles

 Illegal Poaching and Trafficking

 Illegal poaching and trafficking are the major threats to local native freshwater turtles.
 In Asia, turtle plastrons are believed to have medicinal properties.
 At the same time, some of the rarer species are highly sought after in the pet trade.
 Seen as being extremely valuable products, poachers hunt wild turtles to make huge profits.
-According to official figures, over 1,000 turtle traps were discovered from 2011 to 2020# in Hong Kong, showing that poaching is a great threat to our local wildlife.
+According to Agriculture, Fisheries and Conservation Department, over 400 animal traps were seized from 2020 to 2022 in Hong Kong, showing that poaching is a great threat to our local wildlife.

 Invasive Species